Set registration preferences

-To switch between Open and Invite only Identity user registration, go to Settings > Identity > Registration > Registration preferences, and select Edit settings.
+To switch between Open and Invite only Identity user registration, select, then select Configure.

 When Invite only is selected, all new Identity users, including those logging in with external providers, will need to be invited before they can register for your site.

 Identity usage is metered differently depending on your registration preference.

 You can use the tools below to add new Identity users to your site.

 You can allow users to register for your site by using the Netlify Identity widget, or by building your own registration form using gotrue-js.
 Note that if your registration preferences are set to Invite only, users must be invited before they can register.